adaanene/MERN/project_3.md

     ![error_port](./images/error_port_in_use.png)

-6. In EC2 console you need to update the instance inbound rules so that it can open TCP port 5000 (which is specified in the index.js  code)
+6. Open TCP port 5000 (which is specified in the index.js  code) in the inbound rules for your instance

     Test that you can access the server on port 5000.
 Use this `http://<PublicIP-or-PublicDNS>:5000` and a page will come up with the message "Welcome to Express"